Halogen Software

 Halogen Software was a Canadian company that provided cloud-based talent management solutions to customers with between 100 and 10,000 employees.
 The firm was founded in 1996 and was headquartered in Ottawa, Ontario, Canada.

 History

 The firm was formerly known as Manta Corporation and in June 2001, changed its name to Halogen Software Inc. Halogen Software has been backed by JMI Equity since 2008.

+Paul Loucks was President and CEO from 2000 until July 2015.
+During that timeframe, Halogen grew from 25 employees to over 500 and built a client based of over 2,000 companies.
+Halogen opened an office in the United Kingdom in September 2011 and created its first Australian office in 2012.
+Between 2013 and 2015, it opened new offices in San Jose, North Carolina, Amsterdam and Dubai.